 • Living in the same household as someone who has meningococcal disease

 Anyone who has been in close direct contact with a person who has meningococcal disease is at risk.
-See a healthcare provider right away if you have any symptoms within 10 days of last being in close contact with a person who has meningococcal disease.

-Those most at risk of exposure:
+Those most at risk of exposure include:

 • Children under five years of age